xaprier/xaprier/README.md

 *   🌍  I'm based in Eskisehir, Turkey
 *   👨‍🎓  I'm a Computer Programming student at Eskişehir Technical University.
 *   ✉️  You can contact me at [seymenkalkan@gmail.com](mailto:seymenkalkan@gmail.com)
-*   🧠  I'm learning Qt Widgets, Data Structures, Assembly with C++, Bash Scripting and more...
+*   🧠  I'm learning Qt, Data Structures, Assembly with C++, Bash Scripting and more...
 *   🤝  I'm open to collaborating on C++ and NodeJS projects
 *   ⚡  I'm interested with DevOps engineering